Cute Gudetama deco pull-apart buns! These buns are baked at a lower temperature to retain the bright colors.

 It’s also an egg-free recipe, so it’s a good recipe for kids who are allergic towards egg.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-These buns are baked at a much lower temperature in the oven, so that they retain the colors as much as possible.
-If your bread gets brown in the middle of baking, you can move the rack down, or tent the pan with aluminum foil or baking paper.
+These buns are baked at a lower temperature in the oven, so that they retain the colors as much as possible.
+If your bread gets brown in the middle of baking, you can move the tray and baking rack down, or tent the pan with aluminum foil or baking paper.

-However I find baking at 140C quite ok for me – just remember to change the temperature after preheating the oven.
+I find baking at 140C quite ok for my oven – just remember to lower the temperature to 140C after preheating the oven at 180C.

 >> MORE CUTE BREAD RECIPES: